Sandra-headscape/documentation/source/content/github-application.md

 ## Asumptions of GitHub Application

-### Multidev is available at to customers with Gold or higher plans
+### Multidev is available to customers with Gold or higher plans

 This GitHub Application is designed to work with Multidev environments.
 Multidev is available to customers on [Gold or higher plans](/guides/multidev).
 If you are on a lower plan, you can still use the GitHub Application, but you will not be able to use the Multidev features.